xuyuji9000/aws-playground/Readme.md

 In this workshop, we will use terraform script to describe the Elatic Beanstalk environment, which we will deploy application to.

-## Workshop 4: Monitorinng your Application
+## Workshop 4: Static Site with S3

-Use cloudwatch to monitoring your application.
+Host static website with S3 is a very low overhead practice.

-## Workshop 5: Multi-tier Application
+## Workshop 5: Lambda

-Use Lambda function to get vpc info to help with a better design.
+Create a Lambda function.

-## Workshop 6: Debugging under AWS cloud context
+## Workshop 6: API Gateway

-* Go back to documentation, training, example and communities
-* Use flow log

-## Workshop 7: Continuous Delivery

-Use jenkins for Continuous Delivery.
+Use API Gateway to set up http endpoint to lambda function.

 # FAQ